abilandz/PH8124/Lecture_6/Lecture_6.md

     ```

     This literally means that _Var_ is set to the first argument the user has supplied to a script or a function, but even if the user forgot to do it, the code could still execute by setting _Var_ to _defaultValue_.
-2.  `${Var:?someMessage}` — if _Var_ exists and it is not null, return its current value.
+2.  `${Var:?someMessage}` &mdash; if _Var_ exists and it is not null, return its current value.
 Otherwise, it prints on the _stderr_ stream the name of variable, _Var_, followed by hardwired text _someMessage_, and aborts the current execution of a function (in case this syntax is used in a script, it only prints the error message).
 For instance, in the body of a function you can add protection via:

     ```bash
     function myFunction